hadetan/picsmart-client/README.md

 After allowing our frontend, and when you do login, it sends the response and when you go to `application -> cookies -> localhost..` you will see the cookie being set with our refresh token which was sent and set by our backend using `cookie-parser` package.

-Now we will save this access token which is coming from the response of the API, it is our own responsbility to save the token to the local storage.
+Now we will save this access token which is coming from the response of the API, it is our own responsibility to save the token to the local storage.

 We will create a new file which will handle the token to save in the local storage, the file will be named `localStorageManager.js` and inside it we will create three exported functions.